 The fair value of the pay-fixed interest rate swaps was estimated by Bank of America, N.A.
 (BOA) using a methodology it deems reasonable and appropriate.
-In its sole discretion it may use a variety of models, methodologies, and assumptions to prepare the valuations depending upon the type of transaction, its characteristics, whether there is a liquid market and other factors.
-As stated in BOA's derivative disclosure statement, valuations for derivative instruments represent, or are derived from, mid-market values and represent the value of the trade as of the date indicated.
-The Mark-to-Market value in the above table represents the value of the trade as of June 30, 2016.
+In its sole discretion it may use a variety of models, methodologies, and assumptions to prepare the valuations depending upon the type of transaction, its characteristics, whether there is a liquid market and

-The Hospitals' interest rate swap hedging derivatives have been determined to be effective as of June 30, 2016 using the synthetic instrument method.
+The Hospitals' interest rate swap hedging derivatives have been determined to be effective as of June 30, 2017 using the synthetic instrument method.